vectorgrp/XCPlite/examples/freertos_demo/README.md

 - xcpclient error message when .aml not found
 - Support for A2L generation of arrays
 - Disable the automatic GET_ID and try A2L upload in xcpclient
-- Check if the mutex based queue is acceptable or if we should port one of the lockless queue implementations based on 64Bit atomic head and tail
+- Check if the mutex-based queue is acceptable or if we should port one of the lockless queue implementations based on 64-bit atomic head and tail
 - Add TCP support
 - Do some benchmarking on CPU load, event trigger and calibration RCU latency
 - Avoid copying the transmit buffers